Screen Time

 Section titled “Smart Features”Homework Mode

-Section titled “Homework Mode”POST /screen/homework activates a focused mode: gaming, social media, and streaming are blocked.
-Educational sites, Google Workspace, and reference tools remain open.
-Triggered manually via PWA, Siri shortcut, or Home Assistant.
-Deactivates automatically after 2 hours or via DELETE /screen/homework.
+Section titled “Homework Mode”POST /screen/homework with {"action":"start"} activates a focused mode: gaming, social media, and streaming are blocked.
+Everything else — educational sites, Google Workspace, reference tools — stays reachable, because homework mode is block-list-only: it removes the three categories that lose a kid an afternoon, with no allowlist to maintain.
+Triggered via PWA, Siri shortcut, or Home Assistant.
+Deactivates automatically after 2 hours, or immediately via POST /screen/homework with {"action":"stop"}.

 Earned Credits